elastic/ansible-elasticsearch/README.md

 > For plugins installation, proxy_host and proxy_port are used first if they are defined and fallback to the global proxy settings if not.

+### Unique directory names

+If for some reason you do not want the `inventory_hostname` to be used as part of the directory names set `es_unique_dir_names` to `false`.

+This might be handy if the storage is frequently attached to a new node, with a different `inventory_hostname`.

 ## Notes

 * The role assumes the user/group exists on the server.
 The elasticsearch packages create the default elasticsearch user.
 If this needs to be changed, ensure the user exists.